What Exactly Is Choir School?

 Choir School: Instruction in the Basics

 Each Thursday night, the Choir School instructors train participants in sight-reading, music theory, rehearsal techniques, vocal blending, listening skills, Choir policies, and more.
-The Choir School prepares candidates for a rigorous schedule of Music and the Spoken Word broadcasts, special concerts, general conference sessions of The Church of Jesus Christ of Latter-day Saints, and other Church and community events.
+The Choir School prepares candidates for a rigorous schedule of Music & the Spoken Word broadcasts, special concerts, general conference sessions of The Church of Jesus Christ of Latter-day Saints, and other Church and community events.

-For example, in 2017, the Choir performed for the U.S. presidential inauguration, the Utah governor’s inauguration, the Easter concert (two performances), the Pioneer Day concert (two performances), the Christmas concert (three performances and a taping session), two weeks of recording sessions for a new CD, six sessions of general conference, and 53 Music and the Spoken Word broadcasts, plus local events including the Days of ’47 Rodeo arena dedication, American Guild of Organists concert, the Huntsman Cancer Institute new building dedication, and RootsTech.
+For example, in 2017, the Choir performed for the U.S. presidential inauguration, the Utah governor’s inauguration, the Easter concert (two performances), the Pioneer Day concert (two performances), the Christmas concert (three performances and a taping session), two weeks of recording sessions for a new CD, six sessions of general conference, and 53 Music & the Spoken Word broadcasts, plus local events including the Days of ’47 Rodeo arena dedication, American Guild of Organists concert, the Huntsman Cancer Institute new building dedication, and RootsTech.

 In addition to their choral training, new Choir School members receive orientations and administrative instruction.
 In this video, the 2017 Choir School women get their first tour of the Tabernacle.